AwdeDarkar/personalsite/README.md

 0.7.0: Basic Frameworks

-  + Setup bower to work with flask
+  + Setup NPM to work with flask

 0.7.1: Javascript